thephpleague/uri/docs/5.0/components/hierarchical-path.md

 $path->keys('gweta'); //return [];
 ~~~

-The method returns an array containing all the segments offsets.
-If you supply an argument, only the offsets whose segment value equals the argument are returned.
+The method returns all the segment keys, but if you supply an argument, only the keys whose segment value equals the argument are returned.

+<p class="message-info">The supplied argument is decoded to enable matching the corresponding keys.</p>

-### Segment content
+### Accessing the segments content

 If you are only interested in a given segment you can access it directly using the `HierarchicalPath::getSegment` method as show below: